A Geometric Framework for Understanding Memorization in Generative Models: Experiments

 The bottom panel in \autoref{fig:token_attr} shows four images: a training image corresponding to the prompt ``\textit{The Great Wave off Kanagawa by Katsushika Hokusai}'', a generated image using the same prompt showing clear memorization, a generated image obtained with our mitigation scheme with $\mathcal{A}^\text{CFG}(\conditioning)$, and another generated image using $\mathcal{A}^\text{FLIPD}(\conditioning)$ instead.
 Qualitatively, using FLIPD or the norm of the CFG vector perform on par with each other.
 The top panel of \autoref{fig:token_attr} shows the token attributions obtained from $\mathcal{A}^\text{FLIPD}(\conditioning)$ are sensible.
 See \aref{appx:stable_diffusion_attributions_full} for additional results.

-We present quantitative comparisons in \autoref{fig:quantitative_token_perturb} by analyzing the average CLIP score \citep{radford2021learning} and SSCD similarity over matching prompts, varying $k\in \{1,2,3,4,6,8\}$, with $5$ repetitions for each prompt.
-As $k$ increases, both similarity score (lower is better) and CLIP score (higher is better) consistently decrease across methods.
-We include an additional baseline where the modified tokens are selected uniformly at random, ignoring attributions.
-All attribution-based methods achieve lower similarity while maintaining a relatively higher CLIP score than the random baseline.
+We present quantitative comparisons in \autoref{fig:quantitative_token_perturb} by analyzing the average CLIP score (higher is better) \citep{radford2021learning} and SSCD similarity (lower is better) over matching prompts, varying $k\in \{1,2,3,4,6,8\}$, with $5$ repetitions for each prompt.
+As $k$ increases, both SSCD and CLIP scores decrease across methods.
+We also include an ablation where the modified tokens are selected uniformly at random, ignoring attributions.
+All attribution-based methods achieve lower similarity while maintaining a relatively higher CLIP score than uniform token selection.

 Overall, the results in \autoref{fig:tokens_stable_diffusion} provide further evidence supporting the MMH, both by showing that encouraging samples to have higher LID can help prevent memorization, and by further confirming the relationship between the CFG vector norm, the CFG-adjusted score norm, and LID established in \autoref{sec:phenomena}.
 We hypothesize that our results can likely be improved by more efficiently guiding generated samples towards regions of high LID, but highlight that doing so is not trivial.
-For example, in \aref{appx:direct_optimization} we find that using guidance towards large values of $\mathcal{A}^\text{FLIPD}(\conditioning)$ during sampling can fail by producing samples with chaotic textures that have artificially high $\lidmodel$.
+For example, in \aref{appx:direct_optimization} we find that optimizing $c$ for large values of $\mathcal{A}^\text{FLIPD}(\conditioning)$ (inspired by the inference-time mitigation method of \citep{wen2023detecting}) during sampling can fail by producing samples with chaotic textures that have artificially high $\lidmodel$.